kaskelso/interview_prep/readings/summarize.md

 Next they use two methods; a windowed classifier and an ensemble method.
 I'm guessing the windowed is looking a chunks of examples over time windows where the ensemble takes everything?
 Either way they both look like tree-based methods.

+Testing these datasets, AW worked well for maximizing recent high risk cards, whereas R trained on all samples daily was a better classifier generally.

+Concept drift: Super cool!
+The show a static classifier, windowed classifier, and the aggregate method.
+The windowed one starts doing worse over time because it loses what is lost previously and drifts off target.

+They also investigated SSB using reweighting, got a little confused here but it looks like the punchline is the classifier not corrected for SSB works just as well.

+Conclusions: training models with higher weight toward feedbacks is important for precision.
+Best to train on feedbacks and delayed datasets then aggregate.